 Presenting yourself to create the impression you desire, before you even say a word, involves several key elements that go beyond your clothing.
 You may not consciously be aware of these elements, but they definitely influence how you are perceived.

 NOTE: To provide help in the clothes you wear the previous post lists five tips to keep in mind when choosing your clothes to ensure you deliver the message you intend.

 Have you ever experienced being in a room full of people when one person walks in and captures your attention?
 Then you find yourself observing this person and feeling a bit like you want what they have.
 However, when you are pressed to identify what has captured your attention you’re unsure how to articulate what ‘it’ is.

 WAIT!
-You got all that just from observation?
-What you really want to pin point now is the specific behaviour this person demonstrates and what it is they are doing that you want to do.
+Did you get all that just from observation?
+What you really want to pinpoint now is the specific behaviour this person demonstrates and what it is they are doing that you want to do.

 - Wear clothes that look good and fit well.
 Dress for the level of success you want.
 Not sure if your clothes are suited to your aspirations?
-Ask a trusted friend or sales person at your favourite retail store who's style you admire.
+Ask a trusted friend or salesperson at your favourite retail store, whose style you admire.
 Ask the right people to get the feedback that supports you.